microsoft/call-center-ai/README.md

 Also, a public file server is needed to host the audio files.

-For this, you can use Azure Blob Storage.
+For this, you can use Blob Storage.
 In that case, content of the project folder `resources` requires to be uploaded to the public container `$web` of the storage account.
 This folder contains:

 - Audio files (`xxx.wav`) to be played during the call
 - [Lexicon file (`lexicon.xml`)](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-synthesis-markup-pronunciation#custom-lexicon) to be used by the bot to understand the company products (note: any change [makes up to 15 minutes](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-synthesis-markup-pronunciation#custom-lexicon-file) to be taken into account)